CA or CAE

 Consultation

-The act of consulting may be an indication of complexity; however, a lack of consulting does not
+The act of consulting may be an indication of complexity; however, a lack of consulting does not indicate a lack of complexity.
+Complexity should be determined by conditions, not by actions.

 Contemporaneous Documentation